jamesdiacono/Replete/README.md

 It is your responsibility to choose `options.root_locator`, `options.headers`, and `options.browser_hostname` such that sensitive files are not exposed.

+#### options.spawn(_command_, _env_, _hosts_)
+Spawns a command line REPL process.
+The returned Promise resolves to a Node.js `ChildProcess` instance.

+The _command_ parameter is an array of string arguments, the first of which is the path to the executable (such as `/bin/deno`).

+The _hosts_ parameter is an array of local network endpoints, formatted like `"<hostname>:<port>"`, that the REPL process will depend on.
+If the REPL process is to be spawned on a remote machine, each of these hosts must be tunnelled via a reverse proxy or similar.

+For example, the following SSH command tunnels the hosts and spawns a REPL process on a remote machine.
+Notice how _command_ and _hosts_ are incorporated into the resulting command.
+The `-tt` argument ensures that the REPL process is correctly killed once it is no longer needed.

+    ssh [-R <host>:<host>]+ -tt user@server <command> <args>

 ## Links
 - [The REPL is not a toy](https://www.youtube.com/watch?v=6hMOtPnVr3A)
 - [What makes a REPL?](https://ericnormand.me/podcast/what-makes-a-repl)